Mercedes-Benz partners with Factorial to develop solid-state batteries

 On September 10th, Mercedes-Benz and Factorial announced a partnership to develop solid-state batteries with an energy density figure of 450 Wh/kg, increasing vehicle range by a claimed 80%.

 Mercedes, Hyundai and Stellantis have all invested in Factorial, a US-based company aiming to bring solid-state cells to market at commercial scale.
-Recently, Factorial has been developing semi- solid-state cells for use in Mercedes EV models from 2026.
-Semi- solid-state is considered a transition technology on the route to full solid-state.
-However, they suffer similar limitations with performance and safety as traditional lithium-ion as they still use a liquid electrolyte.
+Factorial has been developing semi-solid-state cells for use in Mercedes EV models from 2026.

 If successful, Mercedes and Factorial’s latest project would provide a leap forward in proposed energy density and safety credentials.
-Current state of the art NCM811 cells can exhibit energy densities of up to ~300 Wh/kg, and although improvements will be made at the anode and cathode, they are approaching the limitations of cell design for traditional cell architecture.
+Current state-of-the-art NCM811 cells can exhibit energy densities of up to ~300 Wh/kg, and although improvements will be made at the anode and cathode, they are approaching the limitations of cell design for traditional cell architecture.

-The outlook of the development of solid-state cells is not entirely smooth however.
+The outlook for the development of solid-state cells is not entirely smooth, however.
 Many challenges are still present, from component manufacturing to cycling stability.
 The production of the often-brittle solid electrolyte is a hurdle not yet overcome at scale, whilst materials with inherently lower ionic conductivities limit the performance and output of cells currently.
-Production cost also remains a high, which is a characteristic of many nascent technologies.
-This will limit market penetration initially, and unless costs are reduced, solid-state cells will be reserved only for the most premium EVs that command the top performance characteristics.

-PREVIOUS
+PREVIOUS NEXT

 Top